 - Skin Exfoliation

 Buy a good exfoliator.
 Use it once a week.
-Exfoliation of the skin peels away dead skin particles caking your skin, which clog the pores and prevents nutrients and products you supply to your face from being properly absorbed.
+Exfoliation of the skin peels away dead skin particles caking your skin, which clog the pores and prevents nutrients and products you supply to your face from properly absorbed.

 It is important to nurture and pamper your skin after a long, tiring day.
 Invest in good masks that enrich and hydrate your skin.
 They dissolve pigments in the pores of your skin and can solve your potential blackhead problem.